Frankfort Dethatching Lawn Services

 Frankfort Environmental Commission Requirements for Dethatching Near Wetlands & Protected Areas

-Dethatching near wetlands, streams, or conservation lands in Frankfort requires careful coordination with the local Environmental Commission or Sustainability Board.
+Dethatching near wetlands, streams, or conservation lands in Frankfort requires careful coordination with the Environmental Commission or Sustainability Board.
 Properties within 10-25 feet of protected areas, such as those adjacent to Cook County Forest Preserve District or DuPage County Forest Preserve District, may need permits and must follow buffer zone regulations.
-Erosion control is especially critical on heavy clay soils, which are highly prone to runoff and sedimentation when bare.
-During the spring dethatching window (April-May), residents and contractors should conduct visual surveys for nesting birds and coordinate with the Illinois Department of Natural Resources to protect ground-nesting species.
+Erosion control is critical on clay soils, which are highly prone to runoff when bare.
+During the spring dethatching window (April-May), residents and contractors should conduct visual surveys for nesting birds, as required by the Illinois Department of Natural Resources, to protect ground-nesting species.
 Environmental compliance may include:

-- Permit applications for work near sensitive areas
+- Permit application for work near wetlands or streams

 Frankfort Environmental Commission